TakaiKinoko/FangBlog_v2/content/posts/2019-12-27--code_problems_BST_successor/index.md

     * Pop out the last node.
 If its predecessor is equal to p, return that last node.
 Otherwise, save that node to be the predecessor in the next turn of the loop.

     * Go one step right.
-This approach has $${O}(H)$$ time complexity.
+This approach has O(H) time complexity.
 Basically, this approach is universal and could be used for the case 1 as well.
 We simply don't do that because the approach 1 is faster.

 ```java
 class Solution {